 Usually, I only buy a bag of dried lupini beans when I'm ready to make them in the next few weeks.
 But I imagine you can store them like any other dried bean, preferably in a cool, dry place.

 These snackable beans have become more widely available over the years, even in most big chain grocery stores.
+Usually, you will find them in a jar, pickled in salty brine, or vacuum-packed and ready to eat.

-But since you now know how to prepare this easy snack yourself, with a bit of patience, you can make them at home as a low-carb, vegan, gluten-free, low in calories, protein, and fiber-dense snackable treat—wow, that's a mouthful.
+But since you now know how to prepare this easy snack yourself, with a bit of patience, you can make them at home as a low-carb, vegan, gluten-free, low in calories, high-in-protein, and fiber-dense snackable treat—wow, that's a mouthful.

+You have the large dry lupini beans.
+They are very bitter and require more soaking time—up to two weeks.
 And then you have the smaller kind of lupini bean—sometimes called the "sweet" lupini bean, but there is nothing sweet about them.

-They just contain fewer alkaloids and require less soaking.
+They just contain fewer bitter alkaloids and require less soaking.
 There is no wrong or the right kind.
 I prefer the large ones, as they taste more buttery to me once prepared.
 But it's a personal preference.

 Preparing them is the same; only one bean requires less soaking time and is therefore ready in less time.